Temperature and Heat Transfer

 Example 17.6 – Cooling Soda With Ice Cubes

 Three ice cubes are used to chill a soda at 20°C with mass msoda=0.25kg.
 The ice is at 0°C and each ice cube has a mass of 6.0 g.
 Assume that the soda is kept in a foam container so that heat loss can be ignored.
 Assume the soda has the same heat capacity as water.
-Find the final temperature when all ice has melted.
+Find the final temperature when all the ice has melted.

 Solution

 Since the system of soda and ice cube is insulated, we can use conservation of energy for this process.
-This means that all the heat the flows out of the warmer soda flows into the cooler ice until the mixture reaches an equilibrium temperature.
+This means that all the heat that flows out of the warmer soda flows into the cooler ice until the mixture reaches an equilibrium temperature.

 Since ice is at its melting point (0°C), any heat that flows in is going to cause a phase change.
-If there is enough heat for ice to absorb it will melt completely first, and if there is any additional heat flowing in, the melted ice, which is now liquid water, will go through temperature change.
+If there is enough heat for ice to absorb it will melt completely first, and if there is any additional heat flowing in, the melted ice, which is now liquid water, will go through a temperature change.

 Let’s find out how much heat is needed to melt all the ice.